 Home » RCGS Resolute: Classic Northwest Passage & Greenland – Eastbound

-Early Bird: Selected departures include a travel credit of US$1000.
+2020 Early Bird Offer: Selected departures include a travel and hotel credit of US$750.
 Contact us today!

 This iconic voyage explores Canada's remote Northwest Passage and stunning fjords of the Baffin Island coastline before crossing Baffin Bay to Greenland where we marvel at the beauty of the gigantic icebergs calvingoff of the Greenland icecap.
 Follow in the footsteps of the early Arctic explorers such as Franklin, Amundsen and Larsen, exploring the archipelago of islands and channels that create Canada’s high Arctic region .